Curtis Bay Coast Guard Yard

 - Port security boats

-Curtis Bay Coast Guard Yard Lawsuits
+Curtis Bay Coast Guard Yard Asbestos Lawsuits

 Many workers who developed asbestos-related illnesses filed asbestos-related lawsuits against the manufacturers that provided the products to the shipyard.

 One such asbestos manufacturer, Owens-Illinois Glass, faced a lawsuit from the family of Harry Hunter, a man who once worked at the Curtis Bay Coast Guard Yard in the summer of 1956.
+He was an electrician and worked regularly with and around asbestos materials.

 Hunter died of malignant mesothelioma in 2001, but his family carried out the lawsuit and eventually won $4.2 million for Hunter’s wrongful death.

 If you worked at Curtis Bay and now have an asbestos illness, contact an experienced lawyer for advice.
+You have legal options for seeking compensation.

 Additional Help and Resources for Asbestos Victims